Loading

 Aside from these two main factors, I also accounted for other advantages and disadvantages of the PPC programs.
 Depending on the ease of the UI and ad formatting tools included, a program may be more or less suitable for beginners vs more advanced users.
 Many programs also have automated systems for placing ads on your site that auto-optimize placement to produce the highest engagement rates.
 Others enable you to do this manually if that is your preference – but this would probably be best for more experienced users.

-And a final, important factor: how much you can make.
+And another important factor: how much you can make.
 This was measured in multiple ways: RPM, revenue share, and program key measures.
 Most likely, it goes without saying that the more advanced your site (more views, sessions, engagement) is, the more you will make.
 The pay per click affiliate programs in the advanced category of this ranking are generally where you make the most money.
 Therefore, though this factor is the main motivation for most everyone involved in a PPC program, it didn’t necessarily determine the rank of any of these programs according to the easy-hard scale.

 • Ad formats: Most PPC programs support some kind of display ads, however, others specialize in other formats like video or native.
 Some have affiliate marketing focused ads that analyze the text within your posts/articles to deliver targeted affiliate ads.